Skip to Main Navigation

 Annual Report Financial Year 2021

-The 2021 financial year was an exceptional year for the World Bank Group’s presence in Malaysia.
-It marked the beginning of our second phase of operations in Malaysia, running from 2021 to 2025, as the World Bank Group Inclusive Growth and Sustainable Finance Hub in Malaysia.
+The 2021 financial year was exceptional for the World Bank Group’s presence in Malaysia.
+It marked the beginning of our second phase of operations in Malaysia, from 2021 to 2025, as the World Bank Group Inclusive Growth and Sustainable Finance Hub in Malaysia.
 Our Annual Report looks back at the key highlights and activities undertaken by the Hub in the past year.
-Under our new phase of operations, we focus on three thematic areas:
+Please refer to the Annual Report to get to know the Malaysia work program.

 Annual Report Financial Year 2020